BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 If the emitter is a mesh and you set `particleSystem.isLocal = true` then all particles will be generated into the mesh local space (so rotation or transforming the mesh will transform the entire particle system).

-**Please note that the MeshParticleEmitter is not supported by GPU Particle**

 Demo: https://www.babylonjs-playground.com/#LNRAI3

 ### World offset